 Haemophilus parainfluenzae is the most common species isolated from cases of HACEK endocarditis.
 Of patients with HACEK endocarditis due to Haemophilus species, 60% have been ill for <2 months before presentation, and 19–50% develop congestive heart failure.
 Mortality rates as high as 30–50% were reported in older series; however, more recent studies have documented mortality rates of <5%.
 H. parainfluenzae has been isolated from other infections, such as meningitis; brain, dental, pelvic, and liver abscess; pneumonia; urinary tract infection; and septicemia.

-The species of Aggregatibacter that most frequently cause infective ...
+The species of Aggregatibacter that most ...